cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

 and/or record some data for your lab report.
 Students can start working on their lab report during their lab session, but will likely need to continue working on their lab report after the lab session.
-The lab report is due three days after your lab session at 11:59pm.
+The lab report is due on Monday, Dec 9th at 11:59pm for all groups regardless of your lab session.

 For each _lab check-off task_ you must raise your hand and have a TA come to check-off your work.
 The TA will ask you the questions included as